kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 This tutorial will guide you through making your first Godot Engine project.
 You will learn how the Godot Engine editor works, how a project is structured, and how to build a basic 2D game.

+>   **Who is this for?**
+>   This project is intended to introduce the Godot Engine.
+It is assumed that you have some programming experience already.
+If you're new to programming entirely, it is recommended you start with !**LINK FOR BEGINNER PROGRAMMERS**!

 The game is called _"Dodge the Creeps"_.
 Your character must move and avoid the enemies for as long as possible.
 Here is a preview of the final result:

 ![Preview](img/dodge_preview.gif)